RESULTS HOME SERVICES

 We call it our “homework for homeowners” report.
 Our termite inspectors look for faults in your home that may cause future issues, not only with termites but also with other problems such as leaking plumbing, wood rot, broken roofing, leaking roofs and garden issues.
 In our termite reports, we list all these issues and also our recommendations to fix the problems.
 The homeowner can rectify most of these issues.

 A full termite report should state that the termite inspection has been carried out according to Australian Standard 3660.2.2000.
 The termite report will describe the property and what areas have been inspected.
-It will also list all the areas that are unable to be examined (this usually is due to access issues).
+It will also list all the areas that cannot be examined (this usually is due to access issues).
 Our termite reports will list any termite activity and working (new and old) and record any current visual termite damage.
 The termite reports will note any present conditions that may encourage a termite attack, including such things as high levels of moisture, leaks, construction faults, gardens too high, structural timber in contact with soil, poor drainage or poor ventilation.

 Our termite inspection report is a 21-page document.
 While a few of these pages are legal information, the most crucial information is the findings and recommendations.
 It is also important to talk to our termite inspector so that he or she can explain the results of the inspection and explain any further protective action that is required.

 It is important to remember that the termite inspection carried out on your home is to the Australian Standard 3660.2.2000 and is a visual inspection (even when thermal imaging cameras are used).
-This means that if we suspect termites have entered your home, but we are unable to see any activity, we may ask your permission to do an invasive inspection using a borer scope or to remove timbers.
+This means that if we suspect termites have entered your home but we are unable to see any activity, we may ask your permission to do an invasive inspection using a borer scope or to remove timbers.
 This action will only be carried out once approval is given.
 The termite report may include recommendations for further or more frequent inspections.
 Our report will recommend the need for any requirements to install a termite management system, such as a chemical soil treatment (Termite Barrier).

 Buying a new home in Brisbane?
 You will need a pre-purchase termite inspection

 Most household insurances do not cover termite damage.
 The reason for this is that the risk is too high for insurance companies.
-That’s because protecting a home from termite attack requires a very proactive approach from the homeowner.
+That’s because protecting a home from a termite attack requires a very proactive approach from the homeowner.
 It requires at the very least, yearly inspections (and in some situations, every six months) and an up to date active termite management plan.
 As insurance companies cannot guarantee that a homeowner will be that proactive with a termite protection plan, they choose not to insure for termite damage.

 Fortunately, for homeowners that are proactive with their termite management plan, they can be eligible for full termite damage insurance cover when they choose to use our company to protect their home from termites.